qmsk/clusterf/README.md

 ## Known issues

+*   Dead service backends are not cleaned up.
+    The `clusterf-docker` daemon will remove any containers that are stopped, but a dead `clusterf-docker` daemon or docker host will result in ghost backends in etcd.
-* multiple ServiceBackends routed to the same ipvsBackend are not coleasced
+*   Multiple ServiceBackends routed to the same ipvsBackend are not coleasced.
+    This will cause issues with the IPVS backend state for all affected service backends being removed as soon as the first colliding service backend is removed.
-* route updates are not propagated to backends
+*   Route updates are not propagated to backends.
+    Adding/Updating/Removing a route will not be reflected in the IPVS state until the service backends are updated.
+*   The `clusterf-docker` daemon is limited in terms of the policy configuration available.
+    It needs support for different network topologies, such as Docker's traditional "published" NAT ports.
+*   Hairpinning to allow access to local backends from docker containers on the same host requires some work to deal with asymmetric routing on the docker host bridge.